4 common fridge problems you can fix yourself

 Cause 2: From time to time, a clogged or frozen water supply line will cause water to puddle beneath the refrigerator.
 It will also affect ice production from the ice maker and slow or stop water flow from the dispenser.

-If there is a break or tear in the line, replace the water supply line.
+If there's a break or tear in the line, replace the water supply line.
 Typically this line is a nylon tube with threaded compression fittings at both ends.
 You can find DIY water line kits for sale at your local hardware store ($13).
 They're easy to hook up, though you might need to have a wrench on hand.
-You shouldn't over tighten their fittings either, so a lot of elbow grease isn't called for.
+You shouldn't overtighten their fittings, so you won't need that much strength.

 If the water line is intact, but you see a translucent blockage, then ice is the culprit.
 Simply leave the refrigerator unplugged for approximately 2 hours to remove the clog.
 If the clog is anything but clear, consult with a professional before trying to remove it.
 Once the line has defrosted, plug the refrigerator back in and push it back to the wall.

 If the inside of your freezer looks like the arctic tundra, something is seriously wrong.
-There are a few causes for frost growth inside your freezer, and some quick fixes.
+There are a few possible causes of frost growth inside your freezer, and some quick fixes.

 Cause 1: Leaving the freezer door open too long can raise the humidity level inside the freezer, resulting in frost and ice buildup.

-Fix: The simple fix is to not leave the freezer door open longer than necessary, but if you open the freezer or refrigerator doors and they don't close on their own, this could be the cause of the frost.
+Fix: Obviously, try not to leave the freezer door open longer than necessary.
+Try opening the freezer or fridge door and see if it closes on its own; if not, this could be the cause of the frost.
 To resolve this, pull the refrigerator out from the wall and have someone lean the refrigerator back far enough for you to reach the two front pedestal feet.
+(Don't try this alone!)

 Screw both feet out a few turns.
-This will ensure the doors close on their own and that collecting water is properly draining from the freezer and refrigerator.
-If this does not solve the issue, you may have a malfunctioning defrost timer.
+This will ensure that the doors close on their own and that water is properly draining from the freezer and refrigerator.
+If this doesn't solve the issue, you may have a malfunctioning defrost timer, for which you'll want a professional.
+But first, check for the following two other things.

 Cause 2: A faulty seal can also result in unwanted frost.

 To swap in a new gasket, begin by unplugging the refrigerator.
 Then remove all frozen perishables, and place them in a cooler.
-Lift the edge of the old gasket, and use a screwdriver to remove all the screws.
+Lift the edge of the old gasket and use a screwdriver to remove all the screws.
 With the old gasket removed, align the new gasket and screw it into place.
-Return all food back into the freezer and plug the fridge back in.
+Return all food to the freezer and plug the fridge back in.

 Fix: Clear away food packages that are too close to the rear freezer wall, or that are blocking any freezer vents.